Don’t Shoot Point Reyes Tule Elk!

 The proposed plan does not address the damage from grazing, including water-quality degradation and soil erosion.
 Also, adding new crops will create more conflicts with native wild animals.

-Please abandon this inhumane and destructive plan.
-I urge you to restore the Seashore’s Pastoral Zone for wild animal habitat and repurpose historic ranch buildings for scientific research, interpretation, and public education.
+Please abandon this inhumane and destructive plan by selecting Alternative F. I urge you to restore the Seashore’s Pastoral Zone for wild animal habitat and repurpose historic ranch buildings for scientific research, interpretation, and public education.

 Step 2: Go to this National Park Service webpage and click “comment now.”
 You will be redirected to a form where you can insert our letter.